 There is no single normal.
-But there is a range that most families experience, patterns that tell you something useful, and a threshold beyond which the call volume is itself a signal — not just about her, but about you.
+But there is a range that most families experience, patterns that tell you something useful, and a threshold beyond which the call volume is itself a signal, not just about them, but about you.

 What Most Families Report